top of page

 In recent years, I’ve made several predictions that have displayed a bit of clairvoyance.

-I predicted Virtual Law Firms & Lawyering would become the next big trend in the profession – a year before COVID hit.
+I published this article predicting Virtual Law Firms & Lawyering would become the next big trend in the profession – a year before COVID hit.
 Now it’s the New Normal.

 I predicted that AI would be the Tech Game Changer for the profession two years before Chat GPT was released.
 Now there are hundreds of legal-specific AI platforms and multiple AmLaw Firms using Harvey, CoCounsel etc.